Sake no Hana | St James’s Restaurant

 The clue is in the name.

-NOTE: Sake No Hana is open now.
+NOTE: Sake no Hana is open for lunch daily, and dinner and drinks Mon-Sat.
 You can find out more, and make a booking at their website right HERE.

 Like sushi?
 Then take a peek at Sushi Tetsu…